Wyoanna, Binghamton, NY

 Last verified:

-Wyoanna Neighborhood Market Intelligence
+Wyoanna Neighborhood Overview

 Wyoanna is a quiet, residential neighborhood located on the West Side of Binghamton, New York.
 It is generally defined as the area west of the Susquehanna River, north of Main Street, and east of the Binghamton University campus.
 Historically, this area developed as a streetcar suburb in the early 20th century, with many of its charming homes built to house workers and managers from the nearby Endicott Johnson shoe factories and other industries.
 Its name is a portmanteau of "Wyoming" and "Susquehanna," reflecting its position between two major avenues.